AdobeDocs/pass.en/help/authentication/amazon-fireos-integration-cookbook.md

 ### B. Startup Flow {#startup_flow}

 1. Start the upper-level application.
-1. Initiate Adobe Pass authentication
+1. Initiate Adobe Pass Authentication.

-    1. Call [`getInstance`](#$getInstance) to create a single instance of the Adobe Pass authentication AccessEnabler.
+    1. Call [`getInstance`](#$getInstance) to create a single instance of the Adobe Pass Authentication AccessEnabler.

-          - **Dependency:** Adobe Pass authentication Native Amazon FireOS Library (AccessEnabler)
+          - **Dependency:** Adobe Pass Authentication Native Amazon FireOS Library (AccessEnabler)

-    2. Call` setRequestor()` to establish the identify of the Programmer; pass in the Programmer's `requestorID` and (optionally) an array of Adobe Pass authentication endpoints.
+    1. Call` setRequestor()` to establish the identify of the Programmer; pass in the Programmer's `requestorID` and (optionally) an array of Adobe Pass Authentication endpoints.

-          - **Dependency:** Valid Adobe Pass authentication RequestorID (Work with your Adobe Pass authentication Account Manager to arrange this.)
+          - **Dependency:** Valid Adobe Pass Authentication RequestorID (Work with your Adobe Pass Authentication Account Manager to arrange this.)

           - **Triggers:** setRequestorComplete() callback